Relintai/pandemonium_engine_docs/usage/inputs/input_examples.md

 Introduction
 ------------

-In this tutorial, you'll learn how to use Godot's `InputEvent` system to capture player input.
+In this tutorial, you'll learn how to use Pandemonium's `InputEvent` system to capture player input.
 There are many different types of input your game may use - keyboard, gamepad, mouse, etc. - and many different ways to turn those inputs into actions in your game.
 This document will show you some